A PDF of this information for printing is available:

 Do I need to take any special precautions?

-Your skin may be more sensitive to sun whilst you are taking hydroxycarbamide (hydroxyurea).
-You may need to protect your skin by avoiding exposure to the sun, using sunscreen and wearing protective clothing and a hat.
+As mentioned earlier, your skin may be more sun-sensitive whilst you are taking hydroxycarbamide.
+It is recommended that you protect your skin by limiting sun exposure, using SPF 30+ sunscreen and wearing protective clothing and a hat.

-Can I have vaccinations such as the flu jab while taking Hydroxycarbamide (hydroxyurea)?
+Can I have vaccinations such as the flu and covid-19 jabs while taking hydroxycarbamide?

-Yes, you can have most vaccinations including the flu vaccine whilst taking hydroxycarbamide (hydroxyurea).
-Some vaccinations are live vaccines and these should not be taken with hydroxycarbamide (hydroxyurea).
-It is important you tell the person giving you the vaccine that you are taking hydroxycarbamide (hydroxyurea) so they can verify it is safe for you to be vaccinated.
+Yes, you can have most vaccinations including the flu and COVID-19 vaccines whilst taking hydroxycarbamide.
+Some vaccinations are live vaccines and these should not be taken with hydroxycarbamide.
+It is important you tell the person giving you the vaccine that you are taking hydroxycarbamide so they can verify it is safe for you to be vaccinated.

 What to do if…